 How to Stem Stitch Embroidery Pattern - Step-by-Step Instructions

-Stem stitch is often used for an outline stitch or for plant stems.
-I'm showing you with really large stitches to show the details but once you have practiced this stitch, try making the smallest stitches possible so you have a continuous and tight rope effect.
+I'm showing you really large stitches to show the details, but once you have practiced this stitch, try making the smallest stitches possible, so you have a continuous and tight, rope-like effect.

-I worked the stitch from left to right but if you are left-handed it might work better in the reverse.
+I worked the embroidery stem stitch from left to right, but if you are left-handed, it might work better in the reverse.
 Do what feels comfortable to you.

 Before you start learning how to stem stitch, thread your needle with a single thread.

 Step 1 - Marking